Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Representative Microscopic Model

 \section{Representative Microscopic Model}

 In order to facilitate the presentation of our GL ana\-ly\-sis and prepare the reader for the subsequent investigation of the two concrete systems of interest, we introduce a model Hamiltonian which is representative of the time-reversal-symmetric SCs of interest here.
-Unless otherwise stated, in this work we mainly consider homogeneous 2D Rashba SCs under the influence of: (i) the spin moment background field $I_z(\bm{r})$ generated by the magnetic island, (ii) the out-of-plane magnetization $M_z(\bm{r})$ that is to be self-consistently determined, and (iii) the in-plane components $A_{x,y}(\bm{r})$ of the vector potential which generate the out-of-plane magnetic induction $B_z(\bm{r})$.
-Note that throughout our manuscript $\bm{r}=(x,y)$ denotes the position vector in 2D space, since all the fields are considered to be independent of the out-of-plane $z$ coordinate.
+Unless otherwise stated, in this work we mainly consider homogeneous 2D Rashba SCs under the influence of: (i) the spin moment background field $I_z(\bm{r})$ generated by the magnetic island, (ii) the out-of-plane magnetization $M_z(\bm{r})$ that is to be self-consistently determined, and (iii) the in-plane components $A_{x,y}(\bm{r})$ of the vector potential which ge\-ne\-ra\-te the out-of-plane magnetic induction $B_z(\bm{r})$.
+At this point we remark that throughout this work the spin-moment and magnetization fields, i.e., $I_z(\bm{r})$ and $M_z(\bm{r})$, are always expressed in ener\-gy units.
+We also note that throughout our manuscript $\bm{r}=(x,y)$ denotes the position vector in 2D space, since all the fields are considered to be independent of the out-of-plane $z$ coordinate.

 Such systems are mo\-de\-led here using the Hamiltonian:

 \noi with the Bogoliubov - de Gennes (BdG) Hamiltonian matrix given by:

 \noi which is defined in the basis set by the spinor $\bm{\Psi}^{\dag}(\bm{r})=\big(\psi_\uparrow^\dag(\bm{r}),\,\psi_\downarrow^\dag(\bm{r}),\,\psi_\downarrow(\bm{r}),\,-\psi_\uparrow(\bm{r})\big)$.
 Here, $\psi_\sigma(\bm{r})/\psi_\sigma^\dag(\bm{r})$ is an operator that annihilates/creates an electron at position $\bm{r}$ with spin projection $\sigma=\uparrow,\downarrow$.
 Throughout this work, any Hamiltonian matrix, such as the above, is expressed with Kronecker pro\-ducts which are constructed using the Pauli matrices $\bm{\tau}$ and $\bm{\sigma}$, along with their respective unit matrices $\mathds{1}_{\tau,\sigma}$.
 These are defined in Nambu and spin spaces, respectively.
 We will omit writing the Kronecker product symbol $\otimes$ and unit matrices in the remainder.